 - A dedicated daily time slot of between 20 and 30 minutes.

-With this practice, time then becomes the ultimate mirror of one’s life: the measure of who we are, what we care about, and how we make choices and approach life.
+With this practice, time then becomes the ultimate mirror of one’s life: the measure of what we care about, and how we make choices and approach life.

 How we spend time discloses the way we choose, predict, and plan, as well as how we learn from our choices.
 Using time in this way, we become aware of our attention and our alignment to reveal what we really care about.

 “Completing Your Day” begins with a commitment to Being Complete as a state of mind to offer freedom, space, and possibility.

 What most impedes being complete are all the concerns we carry in our minds, the way we hold these concerns in our body, and how we ruminate on them even as we go to (or fail to) sleep.

 To be complete is to release any concern from our mind by either:1) declaring it complete and letting it go, 2) scheduling it to be handled at a later time, or 3) scheduling conversation to discuss it with those that matter.

 IMPORTANT NOTE: This practice is designed to complete concerns so that letting go and rest is now possible, enabling you to awake fresh the next morning.
 The practice brings awareness to the choices and events in your life.
 However, the practice does not replace any mindfulness or contemplative ritual.
 This practice can offer the mental space to engage such rituals as part of your nightly winding down if you so choose.

 In this part of our practice, we become aware of the attention we give to our choices, what we care about, and what we focus on.